Futaba 4PM Plus Radio Transmitter Review

 Once you turn it on, you will be greeted by the typical Futaba set-up: a beautiful screen that is crisp and clean.
 After a little tinkering, you'll discover that it's also quite simple to navigate in.

-Its default setting is in TFH mode, with four channel indicators and digital trim controls.
+Its default setting is in TFH mode, with four-channel indicators and digital trim controls.
 There are 4 menus you can access in the Futaba 4PM settings where you can access functions like lap timers, speeds, and throttle acceleration.
 You can also get telemetry sensors for the receivers and plug them into the S bus port; with this, you will be able to read whatever you set the sensor up for.

 The Review